 Eight-Week Memoir Workshop

 Participants have the opportunity to develop their writing, be published in an issue of our literary journal Prose & Lore, read at an event celebrating the journal, and be included in our podcast.
-Our Fall 2014 session will be led by Audacia Ray and runs for eight weeks in March and April.
+Our Spring 2015 session will be led by Audacia Ray and for eight weeks in March and April.
 We will begin accepting applications in January.

 Writers Outside of NYC